Vaccinium macrocarpon tincture for medicinal use

 Side Effects

-It is important to consult a healthcare professional before using this tincture, especially for those with pre-existing medical conditions or on other medications.
+It is important to consult a healthcare professional before using this tincture, especially for those with preexisting medical conditions.